khakhalin/notes/03_Classification.md

 where $უ = 2π^{(p/2)}\sqrt{\det(C)}$, and ტ is a covariance matrix of this Gaussian, defining its shape (elongation) and orientation.
 If we don't put any extra assumptions into it, this approach would be called **Quadratic Discriminant Analysis (QDA)**, but if we assume that all gaussians have the same shape, in the sense that ტ is shared across all classes, we get **Linear Discriminant Analysis (LDA)**.

-Apparently if you do log(P_k/P_l) for two classes k and l (decision boundary), you end up with an equation linear in x (ESL p108), making the decision boundary linear, because lots of terms cancel each out. _I don't get the math, but have to park it for now._ Because ტ is not necessarily spherical (σ²I would be spherical), bisectors of classes are not necessarily ⊥ to the lines connecting the centroids.
+Apparently if you do log(P_k/P_l) for two classes k and l (decision boundary), you end up with an equation linear in x (ESL p108), making the decision boundary linear, because lots of terms cancel each other out. _I don't get the math, but have to park it for now._ As ტ is not necessarily spherical (σ²I would be spherical), bisectors of classes are not necessarily ⊥ to lines connecting the centroids.

 The decision becomes a simple thersholding of a **linear discriminant function**: δ(x) = ⟨x,ω⟩ against a certain threshold c, where vector ω = ტ⁻¹μ, and thresholds c = ½ μᵀტ⁻¹μ - log n.
 Here μ is the mean for this class, estimated as μ = ∑x/n for all xi in this class; n is the number of elements in this class.
 Whichever δ (for whichever class) has the highest value for a given x, defines the predicted class: g = argmax_k δ_k (x).
 As ტ is assumed to be the same for all gaussians, the formula for it is similar to pooled variance: ტ = ∑_i (xi - μi)(xi-μi)ᵀ/(N-K), where μi is a matching mean for point xi; N is the number of points, and K is the number of classes.
 The thresholds can also be optimized explicitly, as hyperparameters, to achieve optimal class separation.